steveoc64/petstore/README.md

 are in 1 place, and should align with the swagger API definition.
 - End result can be more testable than hand written REST calls using a pure web framework

+## Critical Files to look at to implement API changes

+The core files that encode the API, and therefore need to be changed if the API changes are as follows :

+- `proto/petstore.proto` Formal definitions of the models and parameters, defined in 1 place.
+The following `proto/petstore.pb.*` are generated code that need to be re-generated each time the protobuf file is altered. (see `make generate`)
+- `proto/rest.yaml` This file defines the connection between the REST endpoints and the Go objects
+- `handler/pets.go` The code for each of the endpoints in the "pets" range.
+1 endpoint = 1 function
+- `handler/pets_test.go` The test code for each of the endpoints in the "pets" range.
+1 endpoint = 1 test

+Other files such as `main.go`, `handler/petstore.go` defines the handler, sets the storage interface, and sets up all the network listeners.
+This is common / boilerplate code, and need not be changed as the API changes.

+Likewise, the full end-to-end test case in `handler/petstore_test.go` provides test coverage for actually spinning up the RPC and REST handlers, so does not need attention if the API expands.

 ## Design Decisions - Tools

 For the purpose of this exersize, I will avoid the use of code generation tools and write the implementations manually.
 I think that is the best way to get a result out in the given timeframe, and demonstrate a good understanding of the basic principles at the same time.

+The exception here being the protobuf generator, to create the

 Having said that, there is really good scope for automating this workflow using off the shelf tools.